Brit Award for International Artist

-The Brit Award for International Solo Artist is an award given by the British Phonographic Industry (BPI), an organisation which represents record companies and artists in the United Kingdom.
+The Brit Award for International Artist of the Year is an award given by the British Phonographic Industry (BPI), an organisation which represents record companies and artists in the United Kingdom.
 The accolade is presented at the Brit Awards, an annual celebration of British and international music.
 The winners and nominees are determined by the Brit Awards voting academy with over one-thousand members, which comprise record labels, publishers, managers, agents, media, and previous winners and nominees.

 First presented at the 3rd Brit Awards in 1983 to Kid Creole and the Coconuts, the award has been presented with various names over its tenure.
-Including his win with The Revolution, Prince has the most wins in this category, with three while Madonna has the most nominations without a win, with five.
-The award has been won eleven times by artists from the United States and once by an artist from Sweden.
-As of 2025, the current holder of the award is Chappell Roan.
+Including his win with The Revolution, Prince has the most wins in this category, with three (two of which were consecutive), while Madonna has the most nominations without a win, with five.
+Michael Jackson is the only other artist with multiple wins in this category.
+In 2023 Beyoncé became the first artist to win in two categories for international acts at the same award ceremony, winning for International Artist and International Song with "Break My Soul".

+Only eleven non-American artists have been nominated for the award; Spanish singer Julio Iglesias in 1983, Australian band Men at Work in 1984, Swedish singer Neneh Cherry in 1990, Canadian musician Bryan Adams in 1992, Irish singer Enya in 1992 and 1993, Canadian singer k.d. lang in 1993, Nigerian singers Burna Boy in 2023 and 2024 and Asake in 2024 and 2025, Irish singer CMAT in 2024 and 2026, Australian singer Kylie Minogue in 2024 and Spanish singer Rosalía in 2026; Cherry and Rosalía are the only non-American winners.
+As of 2026, the current holder of the award is Rosalía.